ArchtuxTV/R5Reloaded-AssetRpaks/readme.txt

 slot14 _vxd/_thk
 slot15 _vxd
 slot16 _asd/_asa anisoSpecDir
-the following are used on blend materials, for maps only. it is a second texture to blend into the main one. slot17 _bm blendmap
+the following are used on blend materials. it is a second texture to blend into the main one. slot17 _bm blendmap

 slot23 _col